gradle/sample-rbt-engine/README.md

 A leading `/` is optional.
 Unix-style path separators (`/`) are used regardless of the host OS.

-The project defines a number of different test suites (and associated test tasks) that demonstrate different ways to select and filter tests defined in the resource files.
+The project defines a number of different test suite targets (which will have associated test tasks) that demonstrate different ways to select and filter tests defined in the resource files.
-See the `build.gradle.kts` file in the `demo-m8` project for details on how each filter configured.
+See the `build.gradle.kts` file in the `demo-m8` project for details on how each filter is configured.

 Run the demo project using `./gradlew :demo-m8:<TASK> --rerun --info`.
 You can replace `<TASK>` with any of the following: